4lexir4/4lexir4/README.md

 I am also skilled in utilising modern software tools (with preference on (any) unix OS + ${\textsf{\color{green}tmux}}$ + ${\textsf{\color{Cerulean}neo}}{\textsf{\color{lightgreen}vim}}$ combo) and development processes.
 In terms of the programming languages, at the moment I am focusing on Python, Go and Rust but I have had experience with Julia, C, C++, JavaScript and Matlab/Simulink.

-My current interest is in the finance and trading algorithms, systems and the corresponding theory.
+My current interest is in (high frequency) trading algorithms, systems and research.